JB395/Bits-to-Target-and-Difficulty/README.md

 H3SBMeQUvo82A63wegSNT582Puziba54sCGt6notPb3xHm3WwM2OuIwV4E9Ya38TMCqe2aV7rmuFrc9A2Qb+t3A=
 ```

 Use verifymessage to verify a message.

 ### signrawtransaction "hexstring" ( [{"txid":"id","vout":n,"scriptPubKey":"hex","redeemScript":"hex"},...] ["privatekey1",...] sighashtype )

 Signs a raw transaction in preparation for sending to the network.
 The wallet must be unlocked.
-See createrawtransaction and sendrawtransaction.
+See `createrawtransaction` and `sendrawtransaction`.

 ```
 signrawtransaction 020000001d637cf207c6418fb6220cfcb2b141ba5d230f0ba0a43c68b358aff9a8a6000000000fffffff0509e5f50480000001983a952d5fb15a70832ffdc3cadd3dc7749a49bf053ed6defacd09ef6060000000187aa814bd4ae4167bebbf56bb7c51c5eabf35d50a5c6e7f33ad0000000